 Service Schedule

-The current service request has been understood as cleaning services performed EVERY FRIDAY; WEEKLY.
-Trash removal Tues-Fri.

 Due to the nature of the construction site, certain contracts may run longer than expected.
 Vitality Cleaning Co promises to communicate to the client of any expected late arrival as soon as possible.

 The cleaning crew will observe holidays observed by the client.
 Vitality Cleaning Co is prepared to adapt this work schedule to coincide with the needs and requests of the client, and will not alter the cost of operations.